tm1000/asterisk-cel-amqp/README.md

 Make sure you have the Asterisk header files along with the header files from https://github.com/wazo-pbx/wazo-res-amqp

-For now you will need to make one modification to asterisk/cel.h

-Add the line

-    #include "asterisk/stringfields.h"

-After

-    #include "asterisk/event.h"

 To install

     apt-get install librabbitmq-dev